visheshc14/Vostok/README.md

 > When you need to pretend you are a REST API, but you're really not

-DiscFunction is a Rust-Based HTTP Transformation Layer To Seamlessly Convert REST Calls Into GraphQL Calls For Piecemeal API Migrations.
+Vostok is a Rust-Based HTTP Transformation Layer To Seamlessly Convert REST Calls Into GraphQL Calls For Piecemeal API Migrations.

 ## Implementation Goal